 Gregory Beaman focuses his practice on complex commercial

-litigation, with an emphasis on class actions, business tort and high value contract disputes in a broad
+litigation and arbitration, with an emphasis on securities and consumer fraud class actions, shareholder derivative suits, and business tort and other high value contract disputes in a broad

 range of industries, including finance, technology, manufacturing and

 healthcare.
 In particular, Greg has played key roles representing financial institutions in CMBS repurchase suits, acquirers in joint business venture disputes, and mobile application providers and other emerging technology companies in class action litigation.

 Recent representative matters

 - Dismissal on the pleadings of TCPA class action claims against payment processing provider, Sage Payment

 Solutions (Paya), in which the